ouspg/CryptoCourse/Week7Exercises/README.md

 Generate a new encrypted file that decrypts the numbers to their original values instead of the fake ones, while conforming to the other rules in the report.
 All values in the ciphertexts should be in the range from 1 to p (the ElGamal modulus given in the [parameters.txt](t3_files/parameters.txt) file).

 You can check the correct hash values for the whole file and for each line separately in [here](t3_files/hash_solutions.txt).
-Use SHA256 hash on a file that has UTF-8 encoded values separated with `\n` forthe whole file.
+Use SHA256 hash on a file that has UTF-8 encoded values separated with `\n` for the whole ciphettext file and a file with a single line without `\n` for the single line checks.
 The ciphertexts should be formatted `(x, y)`, where x & y are integers.

 > Return the new encrypted file together with any code that you have used to achieve it.
 Reference any external sources that you have used.